cioraneanu/firefly-pico/readme.md

 - Create a tag, name it "todo", and set the "Mark as to-do" field to Yes.
 Add this tag to any transaction that will be edited later.
 Ex.
 You paid dinner for multiple people and some will give you the money back later.
 Or you buy multiple shoes and return some of them.
 All these transactions will show up on your dashboard.
 - Go to Settings -> New transaction defaults -> Set your default source account.
   - (Optionally) If there are multiple users sharing an account you can create separate "tags" with their names.
 Then everyone can select their own for the "Auto tags" field.
 - Identify any transactions that you perform often but cannot be turned into "Reapeating transactions" because of irregularities.
 Create "templates" for them.
-That you the assistant can easily handle them as well.
+The assistant can easily handle them as well.
+- For budgets you can setup "Rules" inside Firefly III.
+When a transaction is created, if it has a list of tags, asign it to your desiered budget.

 - Finally make the process of starting the app faster:
   - [iOS] Create a home screen shortcut: open the app in Safari -> Share icon -> Add to Homescreen.
 The app will also show up in you iOS global search